Will Johnson (rugby union, born 1984)

 Johnson was selected to tour with the USA Eagles for the Autumn 2010 tour of Europe.
 Johnson's first cap for the USA was on his 25th birthday in 2009 against Ireland and now-teammate Bob Casey.
-He received notoriety in British press for his second cap against Wales; he collided with and concussed Welsh captain, Ryan Jones, on the opening kickoff ending the latter's Lion's tour.
+He received notoriety in British press for his second cap against Wales; he collided with and concussed Welsh captain, Ryan Jones, on the opening kickoff ending the latter's tour.